pyeventsourcing/eventsourcing/docs/topics/process.rst

     if __name__ == '__main__':

-        # Start multiprocessing system.
+        # Start multiprocessing system, and Orders application.
-        with Orders() as app, multiprocess:
+        with multiprocess, Orders() as app:

             retries = 50
             while not app.repository[order_id].is_reserved: